Gregory D. Hager: Career and research

 Hager's many contributions to the field of vision-based robotics has earned him status as an IEEE Fellow.
 Additionally, he has been named a Fellow of the MICCAI Society, the Association for Computing Machinery (ACM), the American Institute for Medical and Biological Engineering (AIMBE), and the American Association for the Advancement of Science (AAAS).

 In 2014, he was awarded a Hans Fischer Fellowship at the Technical University of Munich's Institute of Advanced Study.

+In 2024, he joined the National Science Foundation as Assistant Director of the Directorate for Computer and Information Science and Engineering.
+In May 2025 the Computing Research Association posted that Hager had resigned from his role as NSF Assistant Director for the CISE Directorate.
+His letter cited Presidential cuts to NSF’s budget and limits on NSF’s activities as diminishing his ability to show leadership in the role or for the community.

 Service

 Hager has served on numerous prominent review committees and panels.
 Together with Susan Graham, he co-chaired the 2015 Review of the Networking and Information Technology Research and Development program (NITRD) and provided congressional testimony on the report.
 He was a member of the inaugural "100 Year Study on Artificial Intelligence"; a roundtable on AI and foreign policy held by the National Academies of Science, Engineering, and Medicine; and a panel at the 2018 AAAS annual meeting on "Artificial Intelligence: Augmenting Not Replacing People".
 He is a member of the National Science Foundation's Computer and Information Science and Engineering (CISE) advisory committee, a member of the governing board of the International Federation of Robotics Research, and a past board member of the Computing Research Association.
 Hager is the past chair of the Computing Community Consortium, where he led multiple initiatives for the computing research community, including the BRAIN initiative, AI for Social Good, and Industry-Academic Relations.

 Hager has served on the organizing committee for several major conferences including ICCV 2015 (General Chair), CVPR 2013 (Program Chair), ISRR 2017 (General Chair).
-He as served as associate editor for the International Journal of Computer Vision, the International Journal of Robotics Research, the Transactions on Robotics, and the ACM Transactions on Computing for Healthcare.
+He has served as associate editor for the International Journal of Computer Vision, the International Journal of Robotics Research, the Transactions on Robotics, and the ACM Transactions on Computing for Healthcare.

 Private sector

 Hager is a co-founder of two startups: Clear Guide Medical, whose platform enables doctors and technicians to perform more accurate ultrasound-guided procedures, and Ready Robotics, dedicated to making industrial robots easier to use.
 He has served as technical advisor to two others - Theater.io which develops systems for video-based analysis of surgery, and Ikona medical which developed software for enhanced capsule endoscopy review.
-Hager is currently on leave from Johns Hopkins and serves as Director of Applied Science for Amazon Just Walk Out Technologies and the Amazon Dash Cart.
+From September 2022 to May 2024 Hager was on leave from Johns Hopkins to serve as Director of Applied Science for Amazon Just Walk Out Technologies and the Amazon Dash Cart and subsequently leading technical development for Amazon Robotics.